fuzzylogicxx/fuzzylogic/posts/how-to-manage-javascript-dependencies.md

 On other occasions you’ll read your security advisory email and the affected package will sound completely unfamiliar… likely because it’s not one you explicitly installed but rather a _sub-dependency_.
 Y’see, your dependencies have their own `package.json` and dependencies, too.
 It seems almost unfair to have to worry about these too, however sometimes you do.
 The vulnerability might even appear several times as a sub-dependency in your lock file’s dependency tree.
 You need to check that lock file (it contains much more detail than `package.json`), work out which of your top-level dependencies are dependent on the sub-dependency, then go check your options.

+Here’s an example where I was alerted to a “high severity” vulnerability in package `xmlhttprequest-ssl`, a sub-subdependency which I currently had installed at `~1.5.4`.

+> Dependabot cannot update `xmlhttprequest-ssl` to a non-vulnerable version.
+The latest possible version that can be installed is `1.5.5` because of the following conflicting dependency: `@11ty/eleventy@0.12.1` requires `xmlhttprequest-ssl@~1.5.4` via a transitive dependency on `engine.io-client@3.5.1`.
+The earliest fixed version is `1.6.2`.

+So, breaking that down:
+- `xmlhttprequest-ssl` versions less than `1.6.2` have a security vulnerability;
+- that’s a problem because my project currently uses version `1.5.5` (via semver range `~1.5.4`);
+- I didn’t explicitly install `xmlhttprequest-ssl`.
+It’s at the end of a chain of dependencies which began at the `dependencies` of the package `@11ty/eleventy`, which I _did_ explicitly install;
+- To fix things I want to be able to install a version of Eleventy which has updated its own dependencies such there’s no longer a subdependency on the vulnerable version of `xmlhttprequest-ssl`;
+-  But according to the Dependabot message that’s not possible because even the latest version of Eleventy ([0.12.1](https://github.com/11ty/eleventy/releases/tag/v0.12.1)) is indirectly dependent on a vulnerable version-range of `xmlhttprequest-ssl` (`~1.5.4`);
+-  based on this knowledge, Dependabot cannot recommend simply upgrading Eleventy as a quick fix.

 #### Case Study

 Let’s put this into context.
 A while ago I received the following security notification about a vulnerability affecting a side-project repo.